re4388/AWS-Serverless-API/README.md

-# AWS serverless api (via api-gateway, lambda, dynamoDB, SAM-deploy)
+# AWS Serverless API (via api-gateway, lambda, dynamoDB, SAM-deploy)

 ## How to test it?